 - Enter the name, Rapid Rewards account number and email address of the person you are transferring the points to

 - Confirm the purchase and transfer

 - Note: Transferred Southwest points DO NOT qualify for the Southwest Companion Pass (which lets you fly one person free for up to two years after earning 110,000 Rapid Rewards points), but you CAN use them to book flights for FREE travel.

 Why to Transfer Southwest Points to Someone Else

-Did you know you can earn up to 110,000 Southwest points by applying for just two Southwest credit cards (1 personal and 1 business OR 2 busines) and another 60,000 points, which can be instantly transferred to Southwest by applying for my favorite travel credit card, Chase Sapphire Preferred (read my full review of this card)?
+Did you know you can earn up to 115,000 Southwest points by applying for just two Southwest credit cards (1 personal and 1 business OR 2 busines) and another 60,000 points, which can be instantly transferred to Southwest by applying for my favorite travel credit card, Chase Sapphire Preferred (read my full review of this card)?

 We pretty much pool all of those points into one account (mine), because we need high numbers of points to book flights.
 The small amount of points you earn by paying for a flight, even a Southwest business fare, which earns more points per dollar, is rarely enough to book a subsequent flight.

 So when one of us DOES pay for a flight and earns their own points, we’d like to move it into the larger pool, which has more purchase power.

 If you want to avoid that unpleasant fee to transfer points, you can do one of two things: